bevy-cheatbook/bevy-cheatbook/src/programming/change-detection.md

 ## Possible Pitfalls

 Beware of [frame delay / 1-frame-lag](../pitfalls/frame-delay.md).
-If Bevy runs the detecting system before the changing system, the detecting system will see the change on the next frame update.
+This can occur if Bevy runs the detecting system before the changing system.
+The detecting system will see the change the next time it runs, typically on the next frame update.

 If you need to ensure that changes are handled immediately / during the same frame, you can use [explicit system ordering](./system-order.md).